bharrisau/simpleflatmapper.org/0201-property-mapping.md

 ## index discovery

-If no index is found it will try to find a empty index where the element has not been injected the property yet.
+If no index is found it will try to find an empty index where the element has not been injected the property yet.

 ie